He Whakaaro: School attendance and student wellbeing Publications

 Student wellbeing is a key priority of the education system, as well as the government as a whole.
 The government’s new Child and Youth Wellbeing Strategy aims to make New Zealand the best place in the world to be a child.
 One important measure of student wellbeing is whether students are participating in education.
 Non-attendance at school might be predictive of barriers to wellbeing that exist for students (for example, being bullied at school, or issues at home), and non-attendance might also make future wellbeing worse (missing out on learning might make students less engaged with the content they are learning, as well as with students, teachers and the school community).

 Unlike other aspects of wellbeing, student attendance is one area in which the education system collects regular and detailed data on outcomes for students.
 This raises the question of whether, in addition to directly measuring engagement and participation, attendance might also be a useful proxy measure for other aspects of wellbeing.
 This paper aims to explore the relationships between school attendance and other aspects of wellbeing (including experiences of anxiety, belonging, bullying, motivation, and unfair treatment), including whether observed attendance can be a useful indication of a student’s wellbeing in other domains.

-Author(s): Alexandra McGregor and Andrew Webber, Education, Data and Knowledge, Ministry of Education.
+Author(s): Alexandra McGregor and Andrew Webber, Evidence, Data and Knowledge, Ministry of Education.

 Date Published: February 2020